awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DeleteAutomatedBackups`  <a name="cfn-rds-dbinstance-deleteautomatedbackups"></a>
 A value that indicates whether to remove automated backups immediately after the DB instance is deleted\.
 This parameter isn't case\-sensitive\.
-This parameter defaults to `true`\.
+The default is to remove automated backups immediately after the DB instance is deleted\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DeletionProtection`  <a name="cfn-rds-dbinstance-deletionprotection"></a>
-Indicates if the DB instance should have deletion protection enabled\.
-The database can't be deleted when this value is set to true\.
-The default is false\.
+A value that indicates whether the DB instance has deletion protection enabled\.
+The database can't be deleted when deletion protection is enabled\.
+By default, deletion protection is disabled\.
 For more information, see [ Deleting a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_DeleteInstance.html)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)